bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-20-Ice-thm-walkthrough.md

 dark-pc\dark
 ```

-We have successfully  exploited the victim and gained a meterpreter shell with the user *dark-pc\dark*.
+- We have successfully exploited the victim and gained a meterpreter shell, with the user *dark-pc\dark*.
-The remote machine is running on Windows 7 - Build 7601 and of 64-Bit architecture.
+- The remote machine is running on Windows 7 - Build 7601 and of 64-Bit architecture.

 ### Escalate the privileges

-By running a local exploit suggester on meterpreter, it suggested the victim is vulnerable to nine known vulnerabilities.
+By running a local exploit suggester from meterpreter, it suggested the victim is vulnerable to nine known vulnerabilities.

 ```bash
 meterpreter > run post/multi/recon/local_exploit_suggester